 3.)
 Then mount the strip onto the knob and put the knob on the lid.

 5.)
-Place the lid back on and marvel at your glamorous organization and storage creation.
+Place the lid back on and marvel at your glamorous dollar store organization and storage creation.

-The simplicity of the design doesn’t scream “dollar store”, and given that it’s mostly clear, it blends into any space.
+The simplicity of the design doesn’t scream “dollar store” organization, and given that it’s mostly clear, it blends into any space.

-And you can’t beat the function.
-I love having these little compartments to work with.
+And you can’t beat the function for only a buck!
+I love having these little storage compartments to organize small odds and ends with.

-Or one larger one for odd shaped items.
+Or use one larger one for odd shaped items.